farzanyazdanjou/coconut-open-api-js/README.md

 Set a filter which will tell the API to return users that are specifically for users within the location category matching the provided identifier.

+- `withinUserCategory(userCategory?: number | string)`

+Set a filter which will tell the API to return users that are specifically for users within the user category matching the provided identifier.

 ##### Example

 ```javascript